Kemyke/AOC2024/README.md

-Day 1: usual LINQ solution for a quite easy first day Day 2: multiple errors in part2: did not remove the last number, use the wrong LINQ function
+Day 1: usual LINQ solution for a quite easy first day Day 2: multiple errors in part2: did not remove the last number, use the wrong LINQ function Day 3: solve with regex, no bugs or tricky corner cases